 The two boxes dilemma

 I subscribe to TFC IPTV and GMA Pinoy TV and I have been accessing these two services via two streaming devices: the former via its own IPTV box and the latter through the Lyca TV app on a Roku stick.
-This means that when I want to watch a TFC programme after watching one on GMA, I would have to switch over to the TFC box (i.e., change HDMI source) which is a lot of hassle.
+This means that when I wanted to watch a TFC programme after watching one on GMA, I would have had to switch over to the TFC box (i.e., change HDMI source) which is a lot of hassle.

 For about a year between 2017 and 2018, the two services happily co-existed on Lyca TV but TFC pulled out because, according to a Lyca TV representative I spoke to on the phone, a sizable number of TFC IPTV customers switched to the one-box convenience of Lyca TV.

 TFC was doubtless making more money from their own dedicated service.
 If I remember correctly, Lyca TV was charging £11 per month for the GMA channels but for only £7 extra Fipino TV fans could receive the TFC channels as well.
-The cheapest TFC monthly subscription is £18 and so I guess it made more business sense for them to withdraw from the Lyca TV platform to get more money out of their subscribers.
+The cheapest TFC (IPTV) monthly subscription is £18 and so I guess it made more business sense for them to withdraw from the Lyca TV platform to get more money out of their subscribers.

 Consequently, when TFC left the Lyca TV platform, customers who wanted both GMA and TFC had to subscribe to two separate services and have two streaming devices connected to their TV.
 Not ideal.

 Today, I discovered that all that has changed, at least partly (and I’ll say why only partly later).
 There is now a TFC.tv app on Roku which means TFC and GMA are once again available on the same TV box.
 True, they have their separate apps but switching apps is a lot more convenient (and quicker) than switching TV boxes.